 2) Be Proactive With Repairs

-Often when a repair does need to be made, people will wait to do the repair for whatever reason.
-This obviously isn’t recommended as delaying a repair can often lead to further damage being done.
+Often, when a repair does need to be made, people will wait to repair for whatever reason.
+This isn’t recommended, as delaying a repair can often lead to further damage being done.
 Be proactive and take care of repairs as soon as possible.

 3) Don’t Neglect Your 4Runner